arXiv/accessibility2024/source/next-steps.md

 Notes from our participants sharing their next steps will be added here.
 Check back soon.

 ## Discussion
 The closing roundtable is focused on actionable next steps.
 Use this discussion board to continue the discussion and share your next steps, as well as more opportunities to get engaged.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.